Snivyn/shopify-bot/README.md

 # sharanga - a shopify bot

 ## About
 This project is a work in progress.
 Its main goal is to automate the checkout process on any Shopify powered site given a few keywords.
-Video: https://goo.gl/7zkzkC

 ### What can this project do?
 * Find all products on a given Shopify site